johnfmcrae/Notes/C++/Constructors.md

 };
 ```

-You can add a line to prevent other types being passed into the Employee constructor function,
+You can add a line to prevent other types being passed into the Employee constructor,

 ```cpp
 class Employee {